r41ss4/r_stat_ort/README.md

 # r_stat_ort
-The database chosen for this work is *Udemy All Finance Accounting*, obtained from the 'Kaggle' databases.
+The database chosen for this work is [*Udemy All Finance Accounting*](https://www.kaggle.com/datasets/jilkothari/finance-accounting-courses-udemy-13k-course), obtained from the [Kaggle](https://kaggle.com/).
 This database contains measured data from 13,608 items; each one correspond to different courses offered on the online learning platform, created in 2009, Udemy.

 The variables chosen for this work are *is_paid* as a qualitative variable and *num_subscribers* and *rating* as quantitative variables.
 These variables were selected to find if there is a correlation between them.
 The variable raw data in the excel file *Udemy All Finance Accounting* is analysed in R Studio to graphic them, analyse their frequencies, meassurements and other.
 Their script is separated between the following folders: